-• Versatile: Serve it with rice or noodles for a hearty meal, or pair it with your favorite vegetables, like carrots or sweet red peppers, for a lighter option.
+Plus, it's versatile.
+I usually serve it with rice or noodles for a hearty meal, or with steamed or sautéd veggies like carrots and sweet red bell peppers when I want something a bit ligter.

 Ingredients You Need